 Nearby West Hartford Center, a short jog west on Farmington Avenue, is also a prime destination for shoppers with clothing boutiques, gourmet food purveyors, jewelers and a toy shop within an easy-to-walk radius.
 Many of the curbside coffee shops and restaurants offer café-style outdoor seating, so grab a steamy cappuccino and watch the world go by.
 You might also want to linger for the lively happy hour or even dinner at Max's Oyster Bar, part of the award-winning Max Restaurant Group.
 There is a diverse, locally focused menu that runs from classic baked oysters and steamer clams to paella, pan-roasted lobster and chop house steaks.

 Just a short walk away, you'll find Blue Back Square, the area's hippest shopping and dining destination.
 Part faux-small town village center, part modern promenade, the square contains all the amenities a consumer could possibly, well, consume — chain retailers like Barnes & Noble and REI, chic indie boutiques, a state-of-the-art health club and a movie theater as well as myriad eateries.
-These days, World of Beer is Blue Back's hot spot, but we are particularly partial to Umi Sushi + Tapas, where you can select each course of your meal from the colorful parade of sushi that glides by on a conveyor belt.

 Continue to Day 2